The General Died at Dawn: Reception

+Awards and nominations

+The movie was nominated for Academy Awards for Best Actor in a Supporting Role (Akim Tamiroff), Best Cinematography, and Best Music, Score.

 In popular culture

 In 1938 an animated cartoon, called The Major Lied Till Dawn, was produced by Leon Schlesinger Productions.
 In it, a major tells tall tales about his hunting adventures to a boy who resembles Freddie Bartholomew.
 The character of the major may have been influenced by Colonel Heeza Liar.

 A third-season episode of the TV show M*A*S*H was entitled "The General Flipped at Dawn" (broadcast September 10, 1974).
 In the episode, Harry Morgan appears as Major General Bartford Hamilton Steele, a batty general who is convinced that the 4077th needs to move closer to the front lines, to be near the action.
 (Morgan formally joined the cast of M*A*S*H in Season Four as the much-saner Colonel Sherman T. Potter.)

 The General Danced at Dawn is a collection of short stories by George MacDonald Fraser first published in 1970.